Hall Pass: Plot

 Meanwhile, Gerry's coach tries to seduce Maggie but she rebuffs him.
 Grace, on the other hand, has sex with Gerry but tells him she can't see him again; he agrees, saying she is too old for him.
 On her way back home, she feels guilty about cheating on Fred and has a car accident.

 At Coakley's house, Leigh offers Rick casual sex.
 To his own surprise, Rick turns her down, saying he loves Maggie too much to cheat on her.
 After answering Fred's phone, Rick learns of Grace's accident and rushes to the hotel to tell him.
 In the lobby he finds Paige, who thinks he was having sex with Meg.
 They enter the room and find Fred with her.
 After finding out he's not Rick, Meg kicks Fred in the face.

 On hearing about Grace's accident, Fred tries to go to the hospital but finds Brent vandalizing what he thinks is Rick's car because of jealousy over Leigh.
 On seeing Meg (his mother) at the hotel, Brent thinks Fred has had sex with her and tries to kill him, but Paige and Meg tackle him.
 Rick and Fred go to the hospital with Brent and the police in pursuit.
 At the hospital, Brent is arrested for attacking them.

 Rick goes home to Maggie.
 He tells her he did not use the hall pass and confesses that she is the only woman he has ever been with.
 Moved, Maggie tells him she did not use her hall pass, either, and they reconcile and have sex for the first time in months.
 Fred and Grace also reconcile and decide to stick to not divulge, as per the 'hall pass'.
-However, Fred ultimately reveals that he had sex with Meg when Grace asks him to take her to see Kathy Griffin.
+However, Fred ultimately reveals that he fingered Meg when Grace asks him to take her to see Kathy Griffin.

 During the credits, Fred hosts a barbecue where he pays Kathy Griffin to be present.
 Gary's wife suggests that she give him a hall pass.
 Gary imagines sleeping with a married woman and then accidentally killing her, her entire family, and several bystanders and being raped in prison; but he then shrugs it off and agrees to "give it a whirl".